Columnist

 • Naresh Chaudhary (Current Vice-President):

-Endorsed by the family of late Mukesh Bassi, a former president of the club.
+Endorsed by the family of the late Mukesh Bassi, a former club president.

 • Support from former Chandigarh Mayor Ravinder Pali and income tax lawyer Ravinder Krishan.